haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 implantable devices that you think would be interesting and/or beneficial others.

-## Assignments
+## Assignments and exams
-Assignments will typically be made available a week before they are due (sometimes 2 weeks).
+Assignments (four) will typically be made available a week before they are due (sometimes 2 weeks).
 Submitted work will consist of electronic files (PDF) uploaded through Canvas.
 All assignments are due by the time and date posted on Canvas.
+Exams are essentially extended assignments with the added constraint that you cannot discuss with the contents with other people.
+However, you may use any non-human resources (e.g., books, WWW, primary literature, etc.).

 There is a quota of **three total late** days you can use throughout the semester to manage unanticipated pressing events that may